centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 * CPU microcode mitigates the vulnerability:  NO
 > STATUS:  VULNERABLE  (an up-to-date CPU microcode is needed to mitigate this vulnerability)

+> How to fix: The microcode of your CPU needs to be upgraded to mitigate this vulnerability.
+This is usually done at boot time by your kernel (the upgrade is not persistent across reboots which is why it's done at each boot).
+If you're using a distro, make sure you are up to date, as microcode updates are usually shipped alongside with the distro kernel.
+Availability of a microcode update for you CPU model depends on your CPU vendor.
+You can usually find out online if a microcode update is available for your CPU by searching for your CPUID (indicated in the Hardware Check section).
+The microcode update is enough, there is no additional OS, kernel or software change needed.

 CVE-2018-3639 aka 'Variant 4, speculative store bypass'
 * Mitigated according to the /sys interface:  NO  (Vulnerable)
 * Kernel supports speculation store bypass:  YES  (found in /proc/self/status)
 > STATUS:  VULNERABLE  (Your CPU doesn't support SSBD)

+> How to fix: Your kernel is recent enough to use the CPU microcode features for mitigation, but your CPU microcode doesn't actually provide the necessary features for the kernel to use.
+The microcode of your CPU hence needs to be upgraded.
+This is usually done at boot time by your kernel (the upgrade is not persistent across reboots which is why it's done at each boot).
+If you're using a distro, make sure you are up to date, as microcode updates are usually shipped alongside with the distro kernel.
+Availability of a microcode update for you CPU model depends on your CPU vendor.
+You can usually find out online if a microcode update is available for your CPU by searching for your CPUID (indicated in the Hardware Check section).

 CVE-2018-3615 aka 'Foreshadow (SGX), L1 terminal fault'
 * CPU microcode mitigates the vulnerability:  N/A